 Nausea and/or Vomiting

-These include dryness, itching, rash and cracking, dry lips.
-You should use a moisturizer on your skin and lips, but avoid moisturizers with perfumes or scents.
-Your doctor or nurse can recommend medication if itching is bothersome.
+These include dryness, itching, rash, and cracking, dry lips.
+This dryness can also affect any mucous membranes, such as the lining of your mouth and nose.
+Use an alcohol free moisturizer on your skin and lips; avoid moisturizers with perfumes or scents.
+Your doctor or nurse can recommend a topical medication if itching is bothersome.
 If your skin does crack or bleed, be sure to keep the area clean to avoid infection.
-For more suggestions, read the Nail and Skin Care Tip Sheet.
+A nasal saline spray and regular mouth rinsing can help sooth dryness.
+Be sure to notify your healthcare provider of any rash that develops, as this can be a reaction.
+They can give you more tips on caring for your skin.